SWEDEN WON AN EVEN 4 NATIONS TOURNAMENT!

 Photo: Team China and Team Estonia

 The World Championship for women was held in Chengde in China.
 The Chinese team won their first WC-game ever.
 The team played against Estonia and the victory was 5-0.

 “A splendid team performance and the Chinese womans first ever WC-victory – and I think it was a first important step to persuade and show “all” in China as well around the world that China ladies will have a great medal opportunity in bandy – If China just finally put in the bandy sport in the Olympics in China 2022, before this summer” said Chinese coach Per-Erik Holmström after the historic victory.

 The Game was played on the lake in Chengde China – a lake that with its skating tradition in over 350 years, longer than any other well known lake or pound in the whole world Ice games.

 SWEDEN WORLD CHAMPION FOR MEN Y21!

 The World Championship for men Y21 was settled this past weekend in Vetlanda, Sweden.
 Sweden became world champion after the final victory against Russia.
 The winning goal was a Golden Goal by the Swedish player Sebastian Ytterell on a corner shot after 16 minutes of the overtime.
 It became a very exciting final where Russia was in the lead almost the whole match, but two Swedish goals at the end gave the result 5-5.

-Scorers for Russia in the final were Evgenij Filipov, Kirill Popeyaev, Vladimir Kuznetsov, Ilia Lopatin and Nikita Ivanov.
+Scorers for Russia in the final were Evgeny Filipov, Kirill Popeyaev, Vladimir Kuznetsov, Ilya Lopatin and Nikita Ivanov.
 Swedish scorers were Martin Karlsson, Robin Öhrlund, Filip Bringe, Jesper Jansson, Ludvig Johansson and Sebastian Ytterell.

 All results in the tournament: Russia-Finland 4-1, Finland-Sweden 1-5, Sweden-Russia 3-6, Russia-Sweden 2-2, Finland-Russia 2-6, Sweden-Finland 5-0 and the final Russia-Sweden 5-6.